 When this Netflix original first pops up on your TV, the upper left corner warns “sex, nudity, language, smoking”.
 That warning is also an able synopsis of this Italian hooligan movie.

 But Ultras is not all bad.
 The cinematography is sumptuous; the visuals are as much eye candy as Sandro (Aniello Arena*), the 50 year old Ultra who is quite buff.
 And maybe it is unfair to focus on his aging porn star physique and athletic sex acts, because his portrayal of a conflicted leader is worth watching.
 He quite believably switches back and forth from bellowing Ultra beast to romancing sweetie pie.

 On the downside, the female characters are all sluts who are only there to provide T&A and be shagged.
 And of course, as with all hooligan movies, there is no soccer.

 “He knows what’s coming.
 He’s seen how it ends.
 Whether he can escape his past and make a new start is anyone’s guess.”Netflix tagline

 In the story, Sandro is the boss or capo of the Napoli Apache ultra group.
 He’s banned from attending games, and the next generation capo is eager to take his place and lead the group to new heights of supporter dominance.
 But Sandro’s aging companions won’t let him quit.

-And the way these ultras worship their banners is well, kind of weird.
+And the way these ultras revere their banners like religious relics is well, kind of weird.

 * About Aniello Arena